What is insomnia?

 - Set aside some time to relax before going to bed.
 For example, spend 30 minutes after dinner writing down what’s worrying you and what you can do about it

 Another good way to relax is to focus on your breathing by taking slow, deep breaths while counting to 5.
 Then listen to the sound of your breath as you breathe out.
 You can also try to tighten and relax the muscle groups in your body.
 Begin at your feet and work your way up to your face and head.
 A trained therapist can teach you other ways to relax.
 Listening to relaxation music may also help.

 - How can exercise help with insomnia?

 - Are there herbal supplements that help with insomnia?
-Are there any side effects to be aware of?
+Are there any side effects to them?

 - What types of over-the-counter medicine can help me sleep?